castrojo/bluefin-website/README.md

 ## Contributing

-If you want to add another language to this website, make sure to add it to the [language schema](src/locales/schema.ts) and start writing!
-Send a PR and itll most likely get merged!
+If you want to add another language to this website, add it to the [language schema](src/locales/schema.ts) and start writing!

 ```typescript
 // Add your own language here on a new json file following the naming schemas. e.g.: